-Do some of your vegetable plants in your garden need some new best friends?
-Might was well plant some that make sense!
+Do some of the vegetable plants in your garden need some new best friends?
+You might as well plant some that make sense!
 Good friends with good benefits!!!
-You may already know the benefits of planting marigolds by just about everything, but there is so much more!
+You may already know the benefits of planting marigolds, but there are so many more!
 I’ve got a handy visual companion planting chart for you!

 Additional Companion Planting Resources:

-- Shelle from Preparedness Mama has a companion planting basics to get you started.
+- Shelle from Preparedness Mama has companion planting basics to get you started.

 Finding a good companion for your tomatoes, cabbage, celery, potato, thyme, and other garden vegetables and herbs gives you the following benefits:

 - The companion plant may improve the health or flavor of the target plant.

 - The companion plant can assist the growth and life cycle of its partner.

 - Also, the plants may repel or trap an undesirable critter or attract beneficial insects.

 - The plants will add more nutritional value to your vegetables by improving the soil quality.